bitergia-analytics/bap-deployment-toolkit/docs/deployment_and_config.md

 - `sortinghat_uwsgi_threads`: number of SortingHat uWSGI threads (by default is `4`).
 - `sortinghat_max_conns`: limits the maximum number of simultaneous active connections to the proxied server (by default is `75`).
+- `letsencrypt_register_email`: email used for registration, recovery contact, and warnings about expired certs on Let's Encrypt.

 After configuring these parameters, you need to configure the instances of the task scheduler (Mordred) and Nginx virtual host.
 You need a task scheduler for each project